ZhengmingHu/SPLASH-3-RISCV/README.md

 The first release of Splash-3 is tagged as `v3.0`.
 Small fixes might be published untagged on the master branch, as long as they do not significantly affect the performance or other characteristics of the applications.

-If such changes were to be published, then a new tag will be created and the master will no longer be considered to contain version 3.0.
+The current Splash-3 version, referred to as Splash-3x, is tagged as `v3.0X`.
+Splash-3x is based on Splash-2x from the PARSEC benchmark suite, which enables support for bigger input sets.
+In addition, Splash-3x contains some small changes that enable support for running with a higher number of threads.
+Note that Splash-2x also includes the fixes from the Modified Splash-2 and that Splash-3x is build on top of Splash-3.

 It is also possible to access the original and the Modified Splash-2 codes.
 They are tagged as `v2.0` and `v2.0M` respectively.